sipcapture/captagent/README.md

 ### Developers
 Contributions to our project are always welcome!
-If you intend to participate and help us improve CAPTANGENT, we kindly ask you to sign a [CLA (Contributor License Agreement)](http://cla.qxip.net) and coordinate at best with the existing team via the [homer-dev](http://groups.google.com/group/homer-dev) mailing list.
+If you intend to participate and help us improve CAPTAGENT, we kindly ask you to sign a [CLA (Contributor License Agreement)](http://cla.qxip.net) and coordinate at best with the existing team via the [homer-dev](http://groups.google.com/group/homer-dev) mailing list.

 ----------